 The Terminal Disclaimer can only be filed for nonstatutory double patenting rejections, not statutory double patenting rejections.

 In certain cases, you may want to argue that the claims are not obvious variations of each other.
 This is much harder to do and will require extensive argumentation.
-Typically, this is beneficial when the product generates so much revenue and profits for the owner that spending a few thousand dollars doesn’t really make much of a difference to the bottom line.
+Typically, this is beneficial when the product generates significant revenue and profits for the owner on a day-to-day basis and spending a few thousand dollars doesn’t really make much of a difference to the bottom line.

 Otherwise, in many instances, the strategy for overcoming the rejection as laid out above is implemented.